Listen to this article

 -

 💡 Definition:Your total income before any taxes or deductions are taken out—the starting point for tax calculations.Gross Income💡 Definition:Gross profit is revenue minus the cost of goods sold, reflecting a company's profitability on sales.
-Approach: This method compares childcare costs to your total salary before any deductions.
-While straightforward, it doesn't accurately reflect your available resources.
+Approach: This is your total salary before any deductions.
+It's a big, impressive number, but it's not the money you have to spend.
+Using it will make childcare seem more affordable than it really is.

 -